RavicharanN/triton-torch-BLIP/README.md

 `config.pbtxt` describes model metadata like  model inputs/outputs, optimization settings, resource allocations, and batching options.
 We will look at the config.pbtxt options in the coming sections

-## Testing with different Configs for Food11
+## Model serving optimizations on Food11